Federal law requires that all persons in J-1 and J-2 status maintain adequate health insurance for the duration of their stay in the United States.

 Recommended insurance plan for persons not covered by William and Mary Employee Health insurance

 Selecting an insurance plan can be challenging and some plans provide better coverage than other plans.
 It is important to have good quality health insurance plan because the cost of medical care in the US is very high.

-1. For stays 3 months or longer: The Reves Center recommends that scholars and tutors review the COMPASS Silver Plan offered by ISO: Student Health Insurance.
-This plan is reasonably priced and offers the minimum allowable coverage that we recommend for a more realistic coverage of costs associated with medical procedures, medical evacuation, and repatriation.
+1. For stays 3 months or longer: The Reves Center recommends that scholars and tutors review the PGH Global.
+This plan is reasonably priced and offers the coverage that we recommend for a more realistic coverage of costs associated with medical procedures, medical evacuation, and repatriation.
 It also has a low deductible and offers multi-lingual customer support.
-It is a member of two large Preferred Provider Networks (PPO): FirstHealth and MultiPlan, to which most of the doctors and medical centers (Sentara and Riverside) in the Williamsburg and Gloucester area belong.
-A summary of coverage is listed below:
+It is a member of a large PPO (Preferred Provider Organization) UnitedHealth, to which most of the doctors and medical centers (Sentara and Riverside) in the Williamsburg and Gloucester area belong.

-To purchase and enroll in an ISO Insurance plan, such as COMPASS Silver, go to https://www.isoa.org/.
+To purchase and enroll in a PGH plan, go to www.pghstudent.com/williamandmary.